$0 Colorado Adoption Quick-Start Checklist

 Step 3: Attend the hearing.

-Adult adoption cases generally require a brief court hearing at which the judge confirms that both parties are adults who understand the legal effects of the adoption and are consenting voluntarily.
-These hearings are typically short and uncontested, often completed in under an hour.
+The court may schedule a hearing at which the judge confirms that the parties understand the legal effects of the adoption and are consenting voluntarily.
+The required procedure and timing vary by case.

 Step 4: Final Decree of Adoption.

-If the court is satisfied, it issues a Final Decree of Adoption (JDF 522).
-This decree has the same legal effect as a birth to the adopting parent — the adoptee becomes a legal child of the adoptor, with all attendant inheritance rights, name change options, and family relationship changes.
+If the court is satisfied, it issues a final decree of adoption.
+This decree creates a legal child relationship with the adopting parent, with attendant inheritance rights, name-change options, and family-relationship changes.

 Step 5: Post-adoption documentation.